rapidsai/rapids.ai/README.md

 ## Deployment process

-1. Submit proposed changes as a PR to this repo from the contributor's fork, targetting the `gh-pages` branch
+1. Submit proposed changes as a PR to this repo from the contributor's fork, targeting the `gh-pages` branch
 2. Review PR providing feedback and request any necessary changes
-3. Use the Netlify preview to test and verify the changes in the PR
+3. Use the Netlify preview to test and verify the changes in the PR (formerly staging)
 4. Approve and merge PR into `gh-pages` of this repo
 4. Verify site updated by visiting https://rapids.ai